A case study of intersections on blowups of the moduli of curves: Introduction

 \subsection{Related problems}

-Toric contact cycles illustrate a general method to understand a simple underlying geometry: that natural intersection products on open loci in moduli problems, extend to sufficiently fine logarithmic compactifications, where differ from naive formulas by strict transform operations.
-We list a few instances.
-Given logarithmically smooth $X$ and $Y$, one considers the virtual classes of spaces of maps to $X$ and $Y$, and to the product $X\times Y$.
-After push forward to a sufficient blowup of the moduli space of curves, the three classes are related as products of virtual strict transforms, see~\cite{R19b}.
-Similarly, given a smooth projective variety $X$ and transverse, smooth divisors $D$ and $E$, one considers virtual classes of logarithmic maps to $(X,D)$, $(X,E)$, and $(X,D+E)$.
-In genus $0$ and in the presence of positivity conditions, the classes are again related by strict transform operations~\cite{NabijouThesis,NR19}.
-The degeneration formula relates the virtual class of the space of stable maps on the general fiber of a simple normal crossings degeneration to the classes of stable maps to components on the central fiber.
-The formulation is again in terms of virtual strict transforms of products of spaces of stable maps with strict transforms of diagonal classes~\cite[Theorem~B]{R19}.
-A direct generalization of the toric contact cycle would examine toric rubber bundles over a base manifold $X$, generalizing~\cite{JPPZ2}, and even more generally, the universal cycle constructed in~\cite{BHPSS}.
+Toric contact cycles illustrate a method to understand a simple underlying geometry: natural intersection products on open moduli problems only extend correctly to sufficiently fine logarithmic compactifications, and they are related to naive extensions by blowup formulas.
+We list a few instances. \begin{enumerate}[(i)] \item Given logarithmically smooth $X$ and $Y$, one can consider virtual classes of spaces of maps to $X$ and $Y$, and to the product $X\times Y$.
+After push forward to a sufficient blowup of the moduli space of curves, the three classes are related by a product formula.
+They are related to the corresponding classes on $\Mbar_{g,n}$ by virtual strict transforms, see~\cite{R19b}. \item Given a smooth projective variety $X$ and transverse, smooth divisors $D$ and $E$, one considers virtual classes of logarithmic maps to $(X,D)$, $(X,E)$, and $(X,D+E)$.
+In genus $0$ and in the presence of positivity conditions, the classes are again related by strict transform operations~\cite{NabijouThesis,NR19}. \item The degeneration formula relates the virtual class of the space of stable maps on the general fiber of a simple normal crossings degeneration to the classes of stable maps to components on the central fiber.
+The formulation is again in terms of virtual strict transforms of products of spaces of stable maps with appropriate diagonal classes~\cite[Theorem~B]{R19}. \end{enumerate}